cfengine/documentation/guide/special-topics/build-deploy-manage-audit.markdown

 * Set up PXE network booting and kickstart / jumpstart OS tools with CFEngine integrated

-* Get CFEngine running and updating on all hosts, but making no system changes.
+* Get CFEngine running and updating on all hosts, but make no system changes.

 * Define a service catalogue.